-Other real estate, whether rental properties, farmland or otherwise, is generally going to be non-exempt and not protected and, if that property has any value over and above the mortgage, can be taken by the trustee in a bankruptcy to be used to pay your creditors.
+Other real estate, whether rental properties, farmland or otherwise, is generally going to be non-exempt and not protected and if that property has any value over and above the mortgage, it can be taken by the trustee in a bankruptcy to be used to pay your creditors.

 Any person can exempt or protect an automobile up to the value of $7,000.
 If your automobile is secured to a bank, credit union or loan company you need to continue to make those loan payments if you wish to keep your vehicle through the bankruptcy.

 Almost all pension plans are exempt under Iowa law as long as they are properly established by the employer as ERISA qualified plans.
 IRA’s are also exempt.
 Other investments, which you might think are retirement accounts, like simple annuities, may not be exempt.
 You need to consult with your bankruptcy attorney to make sure that any such investments you might have can be protected.